2020PB/police-brutality/reports/California.md

 Footage from instagram (second link, fourth in list) shows a man suffering an asthma attack after allegedly being struck in the neck with a baton.
 The last video in the instagram post appears to show the man on a gurney receiving medical attention.
 Other videos in the post show police shoving protestors with their hands and with batons.
 The poster also alleges that police held a woman in a chokehold.

+Additional [footage](https://www.instagram.com/p/CCqPuekHCyg/) shows an officer striking a protestor with a baton as the protestor tries to help the man in the wheelchair.

+Another [update](https://www.instagram.com/p/CCxPb28hRdN/) states all charges against him were dropped.\

 tags: arrest, shove, strike, property-destruction, person-with-disability, baton

 id: ca-losangeles-40